Council to allocate CDBG COVID-19 funds

 Applicants looking to get funding include Meals on Wheels, the Salvation Army, Sharing Hands A Respite Experience (SHARE), Odessa Links, and Family Promise and Centers for Children and Families.
 The CDBG-CV funds are offered in four categories including food assistance, rent/mortgage/utility assistance, homeless assistance and mental health counseling.

 Meals on Wheels representatives expressed during an earlier council meeting that they needed money to continue to help feed the elderly and the meeting agenda detailed stated there narrative application, “Many of the elderly/disabled citizens of Odessa live on a very low income and do not have the means to purchase the food they need.
-Typically, they live alone and most do not have any family in the area,” and after receiving $204,961 of those funds, 65 people would be able to receive a hot meal five days a week and will also receive weekend meals or food items each Friday.
+Typically, they live alone and most do not have any family in the area,” and after receiving $204,961 in CDBG funds, 65 people will receive a hot meal five days a week and will also receive weekend meals or food items each Friday.

 Council will also consider a bid award to CED/ Energy Electrical Distribution for $94,050 to purchase 19 mini power packs for McKinney Park.